thaimtl/Market-Sentiment-Analysis/README.md

 source venv/bin/activate
 ```

-3. Install required packages:
+3. Install required packages (This is going to take a while, so feel free to go grab some water/coffee) :
 ```bash
 pip install -r requirements.txt
 ```

-4. Download and place the Kaggle Financial Sentiment Dataset in the `data/raw` directory as `data.csv`.
+4. Download and place any financial sentiment dataset you would like to use to train the model (in this case it is the [Kaggle Financial Sentiment Dataset](https://www.kaggle.com/datasets/sbhatti/financial-sentiment-analysis?resource=download) in the `data/raw` directory as `data.csv`.